 The Spiral Staircase.
 It's hard to visit the Vatican Museums without taking a photo of the elegant spiral staircase leading down from the museums was designed by Giuseppe Momo.
 Completed in 1932, the double helix flight of steps allows patrons to simultaneously walk up one side and down the other.

 The Vatican Museums collection "officially" began in 1506, when Pope Julius II purchased the Laocoön, an ancient Greek sculpture depicting a Trojan priest and his sons being strangled by sea serpents, their punishment for trying to warn Troy about the Trojan Horse.
 The sculpture was put on public display, and the tradition of sharing Papal artistic treasures with the public was born.
 Over the years, the Vatican collections grew to more than 70,000 works of art, fewer than half of which are on display in the museums' more than 1,400 galleries, halls and chapels.
 It is one of the oldest and most-visited museums in the world, and is also considered the world's largest museum.

 Location: Viale Vaticano, 00165 Rome

-During the summer season (starting late April), the Vatican Museums are usually open on Friday evenings too.
+From mid-April to late October, the Vatican Museums are open on Friday evenings too.

 Visiting Tip: Avoid the (very) long entrance line by buying your ticket in advance, within 60 days of your visit.
-You can buy tickets on the Vatican Museums web site and our affiliate Select Italy sells Vatican Museum tickets with payment in US dollars.
+You can buy tickets on the Vatican Museums website.

 Admission is included in the combination Vatican Rome Card.